-^{} Price and Yield are to the first call date of February 1, 2031.
+Price and Yield are to the first call date of May 1, 2033.

-(1) The 2021 Bonds have been awarded to J.P.
-Morgan Securities LLC through a competitive sale.
+(1) The 2023A Bonds have been awarded to BofA Securities, Inc. through a competitive sale.
+The 2023B Bonds have been awarded to BofA Securities, Inc. through a competitive sale.

 (2) Copyright 2006, American Bankers Association.
 CUSIP data herein is provided by Standard & Poor's, CUSIP Service Bureau, a division of the McGraw-Hill Companies, Inc. This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Service.
 CUSIP numbers are provided for convenience of reference only.
-Neither the State nor the Underwriter take any responsibility for the accuracy of such CUSIP numbers.
+Neither the State nor the Underwriters take any responsibility for the accuracy of such CUSIP numbers.
 The CUSIP number for a specific maturity is subject to being changed after the issuance of the Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity.